CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 ---
 Author: chrisreddington
 Description: "Great news!
 Azure Static Web Apps are now Generally Available!
 Just to provide some reassurance, Static Web Apps are a concept that I'm fairly passionate about.
 You may have seen this blog post on why I think JAMStack and the cloud are a great combination.
-You may have seen one of my many talks on how I use Hugo, Azure Storage, Azure CDN and GitHub to easily deploy a very cheap and scalable website into Azure.
+You may have seen one of my many talks on how I use Hugo, Azure Storage, Azure CDN and GitHub to easily deploy a very cheap and scalable site into Azure.
 But hold on, if Azure Storage is an option already - Why am I so excited about the prospect of Azure Static Web Apps?
 Azure Static Web Apps offer so much more than just the hosting aspect!"
 PublishDate: "2021-05-19T08:00:00Z"
 image: img/cloudwithchrislogo.png
 date: "2021-05-19T08:00:00Z"